WWW Archives

 Microsoft doesn’t play well with others

-Internet Explorer the browser you love to hate – Though I wrote this article in 2008, I thought it deserved to stay live on my website.
-So now we return in 15 years to find that Microsoft still doesn’t and never will play well with others.
+Internet Explorer, the browser you love to hate – Though I wrote this article in 2008, I thought it deserved to stay live on my website.
+Now, 15 years later, we return to find that Microsoft still doesn’t and never will play well with others.

 Problems With Internet Explorer 7 (IE7) Have People Seeing Red

 Two trends have occurred in my web development business.
 Clients called me to ask if they should install the new Internet Explorer 7; they called me screaming for help because they downloaded it and were unhappy with the results.
-Whoever your webmaster is, contact them before taking a big step like this on your computer.
+Whomever your webmaster is, please contact them before taking a significant step like this on your computer.

 IE7 has many bugs, yet Microsoft pushes users to install it hard.
-Moreover, the unfortunate ones who do, experience problems viewing their favorite websites.
+Moreover, the unfortunate ones who do experience problems viewing their favorite websites.
 Furthermore, to make matters worse, uninstalling IE7 is also a nightmare.
 For instance, many popular forums and message boards are rife with users trying to uninstall IE7.
-Little did they know that the IE7 install embeds itself into the Windows operating system, leaving users to reinstall Windows to rid themselves of it completely.
+Little did they know that the IE7 installation embeds itself into the Windows operating system, leaving users to reinstall Windows to remove it completely

 Others have had luck uninstalling it using the Windows system restore, but it is best not to try this yourself unless you have some experience with operating systems.

-I advise dumping the Internet Explorer browser and using Mozilla’s Firefox.
+I recommend using Mozilla’s Firefox browser instead of Internet Explorer.
 Firefox does not embed itself deep into your operating system for one reason.
-It plays well with PC and MAC operating systems and has all the great features that make browsing an enjoyable experience.
+It works seamlessly with both PC and Mac operating systems, featuring all the essential elements that make browsing an enjoyable experience.
 Other reasons I prefer Firefox over Microsoft include:

 1. Faster, cleaner feel to your browsing